Sion, Switzerland: Transport

-Sion is situated on the main railway line and the motorway, and also has an airport (Sion Airport).
+Sion has a railway station that provide trainlinks to Geneva, Milan, Venice and other parts of Switzerland.
+The city is also along the E62 motorway.
+Sion Airport only provides routes to limited destinations, the nearest larger domestic and international airport is Geneva Airport, located 160 km west of the city centre.

 Religion

 From the 2000 census, 21,220 or 78.1% were Roman Catholic, while 1,198 or 4.4% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 212 members of an Orthodox church (or about 0.78% of the population), there were 18 individuals (or about 0.07% of the population) who belonged to the Christian Catholic Church, and there were 453 individuals (or about 1.67% of the population) who belonged to another Christian church.
 There were 16 individuals (or about 0.06% of the population) who were Jewish, and 1,360 (or about 5.01% of the population) who were Islamic.
 There were 86 individuals who were Buddhist, 52 individuals who were Hindu and 22 individuals who belonged to another church.
 1,371 (or about 5.05% of the population) belonged to no church, are agnostic or atheist, and 1,385 individuals (or about 5.10% of the population) did not answer the question.